Vegetarian Chinese Hot and Sour Soup

 Is hot and sour soup healthy?

-In addition to being low in calories (this recipe there are 59 calories per cup) I would say it is pretty healthy.
-It is also low fat, has healthy vegetables, and tofu is a good source of meat-free protein.
+In addition to being low in calories.
+Just 59 calories per cup.
+This soup is also quite healthy.
+It’s low in fat, packed with vegetables, and tofu provides a great source of meat-free protein.

-I like to serve a small appetizer like spring rolls with my Trio of Asian Dipping sauces or Baked Honey Soy Drumsticks.
-It is also a nice appetizer before a meal of Grilled Lemongrass Skewers, or Lemongrass Vegetable Noodle Salad.
+I like to serve it with a small appetizer, such as spring rolls paired with my Trio of Asian Dipping Sauces, Baked Honey Soy Chicken Drumsticks, or Chicken and Vegetable Lettuce Wraps with Orange Sauce.

 Vegetarian Chinese Hot and Sour Soup